8thwall/web/gettingstarted/xrsumerian/README.md

 # Amazon Sumerian with 8th Wall Web
 ### tl;dr
 While Amazon Sumerian provides you with the tools to create immersive 3D experiences, it does not provide creative control over the web page that is hosting these experiences.
-In order do something like, say, customize your loading screen, you’re required to use Sumerian with Amazon Amplify.
-Amazon Amplify is a tool that allows developers to create web apps and provides APIs to several AWS Services (like Sumerian!).
+In order do something like, say, customize your loading screen, you’re required to use Sumerian with AWS Amplify.
+AWS Amplify is a tool that allows developers to create web apps and provides APIs to several AWS Services (like Sumerian!).

 With that said, we’ve made it as simple as adding a few lines of JavaScript to your Amplify app to AR-ify your Sumerian scene.